tanushree-dataanalytics/MMM_DataStory/README.md

 ### Project Overview:

-A Marketing Mix Model answers one simple question:
+A Marketing Mix Model answers one question:

 Of all the revenue a company made, how much of it actually came from advertising and which channel deserves the credit?

 Imagine a company spends money on TV ads, radio ads, and Google search ads every week.
 At the end of the year, they made €10 million.
 But how much of that €10 million happened because of the TV ads?
 How much because of search?
-And how much would have happened anyway, even if they had spent zero on advertising — because the brand already has loyal customers, or because people just needed the product regardless?
+And how much would have happened anyway, even if they had spent zero on advertising because the brand already has loyal customers, or because people just needed the product regardless?
 That is exactly what this model estimates.
 It splits every euro of revenue into two buckets:

 Media-driven revenue: revenue that was caused by advertising